Promo code SPRING2022 will be automatically applied at checkout!

 • Lose weight if you’re overweight or obese.
 Carrying too much extra weight contributes to high triglyceride levels.
 Metabolic health is vital to controlling triglyceride levels.

-• Eat a healthy diet low in saturated and unhealthy fats and includes plenty of fruits and vegetables.
-Avoid dietary choices that are high in refined sugar and carbohydrates.
+• Eat a healthy diet low in saturated and unhealthy fats and include plenty of fruits and vegetables.
+Avoid dietary choices that are high in refined sugar and simple sugar, including fruit juices, white rice, potato chips, baked goods, and white bread.
+Instead, opt for brown rice and whole-grain options.

 • Limit your alcohol intake.
-High alcohol intakes has been shown to cause elevated triglycerides.
+High alcohol intake has been shown to cause elevated triglycerides.

 Related Article